ebobo/codex-guandan-3/README.md

 Static Server: https://guandan-score-ui.onrender.com;
 The Render service is configured with the same GitHub environment variables so updates are pushed directly to the private repository.

+# use a private gitbub repo for save the game.json file

+Repository access: ebobo/guandan-3-data
+used a fine-grained token